-The sponsoring department is responsible for insuring that, on or before the first day of observation, the observer:
+The sponsoring department is responsible for ensuring that, on or before the first day of observation, the observer:

 - Checks in with the Medical Staff Office of UT Southwestern University Hospitals, Parkland Memorial Hospital, and/or Children’s Medical Center

 - Obtains appropriate identification badge

 - If on a visa, checks in with the International Office

 Rules for Observership at UT Southwestern

 (See separate observation policies for Parkland and Children’s)

 - The observer may not administer treatment or render services to patients, including a primary medical examination or taking a history.